cao-jack/jackcao.github.io/content/home/contact.md

 weight = 100  # Order that this section will appear.

 title = "Contact"
-subtitle = "I'm excited to hear from you!"
+subtitle = "Feel free to reach out!"

 # Automatically link email and phone?
 autolink = true